spinnaker/spinnaker.github.io/reference/monitoring/index.md

 Key | Format | Description
 ----|--------|------------
 tags | List of Tag Bindings | A tag-binding is a `key`, `value` pair expressed as a dictionary with two entries; `key` and `value`.
 Each of these has a string value.
 The value of the `key` is the name of the tag.
 The value of the `value` is the value for the tag.
-For example, `{"key": "success", "value": "true"}` is associating the tag `success=true` to the time-series.
-In practice, each time-series usually has several different tags (i.e. the context used to tag a metric, has multiple dimensions to it, each of which described by a different tag). values | List of Timestamped Value | In practice this is a list of one element, which is only the most current value.
+For example, `{"key": "success", "value": "true"}` is associating the tag `success=true` to the time-series. <br>In practice, each time-series usually has several different tags (i.e. the context used to tag a metric, has multiple dimensions to it, each of which described by a different tag). values | List of Timestamped Value | In practice this is a list of one element, which is only the most current value.
 The element is a dictionary with two keys. `v` for the value, which is a real, even for scalar values, and `t` for the timestamp as milliseconds since the Unix epoch.